MicrosoftDocs/power-platform/power-platform/important-changes-coming.md

 ## Dynamics 365 for phones and tablets will be deprecated for online users and replaced by Power Apps

-Effective January 2024, Dynamics 365 for phones and tablets (iOS and Android) will only support on-premise users.
+Effective January 2024, Dynamics 365 for phones and tablets (iOS and Android) will be deprecated for online users.
 Online users must [migrate to the Power Apps mobile app](/dynamics365/mobile-app/migration).
 The Power Apps mobile app provides updated capabilities, a modern user experience, and fast load times.

 ## jQuery 2.1.1 to be removed in model-driven apps